 CSOSA's goals shape its vision for the District of Columbia and are the foundation of its programmatic activities.
-To translate these goals into operational terms, CSOSA has adopted five Strategies that define the key activities through which these goals will be achieved.
+To translate these goals into operational terms, CSOSA has adopted six Strategies that define the key activities through which these goals will be achieved.
 They are:

 - Strategy 1.1: Risk and Needs Assessment - Assess an offender's risk and needs in a timely and effective manner to determine appropriate levels of supervision and the need for treatment and support services;